PaloAltoNetworks/a3s/README.md

 This section describes how to use the various sources of authentication. and how to retrieve a token from them.

-All these example will assume to work in the namespace `/tutorial`.
+All following examples will assume to work in the namespace `/tutorial`.
 To create it, you can run:

 	a3sctl api create namespace --name tutorial --namespace /